NIKHIL-GUPTA2109/URL-SHORTENER-/README.md

 # Running for production

-This section outlines how to setup and run shorty on web servers.
+This section outlines how to setup and run shortener on web servers.
 In this case I'll consider AWS EC2 instance.

 * Set up the EC2 instance.